But he withdrew into the desert, and prayed. Luke 5:16

 all men will come to you.

-3 Sins overwhelmed me,
+3 Sins overwhelm me,

-but you atoned for our transgressions.
+but you purge and forgive our transgressions.

 4 Blessed is the one whom you choose and cause to come near,

 that he may live in your courts.

 We will be filled with the goodness of your house,